We Tested 44 Air Purifiers Over 2 Months — These Were the Best

 When using an air purifier, you likely want it to be rather inconspicuous.
 A loud machine can be a pain to have in the family room, lest it interrupt movie night.
 And it can be a nonstarter for nurseries, since babies are famously sensitive sleepers.

 We were interested in finding an air purifier with a small footprint that was extremely quiet.
-The Coway Airmega AP-1512HH Mighty is a petite machine that is nearly silent, has a built-in air-quality monitor, and truly cleans the air.
+The Coway Airmega Mighty AP-1512HH is a petite machine that’s nearly silent, has a built-in air quality monitor, and truly cleans the air.
 This is why we’ve named it the quietest air purifier out there.

-Writer Marisa Olsen was quick to sing this machine’s praises.
-“I began at the lowest setting, Auto 1, and you can barely hear it,” she said.
-She noted that if you use it on setting three, which is best reserved for times of high air pollution, like when cooking, the noise kicks up to that of a quiet air conditioner.
-This is all to say that even at its loudest, this purifier is still rather quiet.
+Olsen was quick to sing this machine’s praises: “I began at the lowest setting, [stage] one, and you can barely hear it.”
+She says that if you use it on stage three — which is best reserved for times of high air pollution, like when cooking — the noise kicks up to that of a quiet air conditioner.
+So even at its loudest, this purifier is still rather quiet.

 We like that this machine has a special filter specifically designed to minimize odors, too.
 This purifier weighs 12.3 pounds (lbs), so it’s on the lighter side.
 While it has a handle tucked into the machine for carrying, the handle is awkwardly placed, so it doesn’t make moving the purifier from room to room much easier.
 The machine does have quite a few parts, so just know that when it’s time to clean and change filters, you’ll have to navigate that.
 “Overall, all parts seem manageable,” Olsen says, confident it wouldn’t be much of an issue.